estherjk/estherjk.github.io/_posts/2014-11-06-connecting-a-usb-device-to-the-edison-mini-breakout-board.md

 ```

 If the webcam was already plugged into the board, unplug and plug it back in to make sure the webcam is detected properly.
-Verify that the webcam is detected by typing `dmsg -c`.
+Verify that the webcam is detected by typing `dmesg -c`.
 The console output should look similar to this:

 ```
 [   92.910838] hub 2-0:1.0: USB hub found